typedb/typedb-docs/_02-running-grakn/03-configuration.md

 /usr/local/Cellar/grakn/{installed-version}/libexec/conf/
 ```

-If downloaded manually, you will find this file in the `conf` directory inside the unzppied folder.
+If downloaded manually, you will find this file in the `conf` directory inside the unzipped folder.

 <div class="alert">
 [Note]